At a glance

-- Lifestyle (indoors/outdoors) – Outdoor cats have lower mortality than indoor cats due to dangers from cars, dog attacks, parasites and infectious disease
+- Lifestyle (indoors/outdoors): Outdoor cats have lower mortality than indoor cats due to dangers from cars, dog attacks, parasites and infectious disease

-- Obesity – Excess weight is linked to several diseases which include cancer, diabetes, arthritis, impaired respiratory function, urinary tract disease, skin disease, oral disease and increased anesthetic risk.
+- Obesity: Excess weight is linked to several diseases which include cancer, diabetes, arthritis, impaired respiratory function, urinary tract disease, skin disease, oral disease and increased anesthetic risk.

-- Desexing – Cats who were spayed or neutered had 0.6 years greater longevity in females and 1.7 years greater longevity in males.
+- Desexing: Cats who were spayed or neutered had 0.6 years greater longevity in females and 1.7 years greater longevity in males.
 There are several health benefits to cats who are desexed which include eliminating the risk of pyometra, testicular and mammary cancer, and a decreased risk from FIV, FeLV and bite wound abscess.

 A cat is considered senior by the time he or she reaches ten.
-At this time, it is recommended your cat switch to bi-annual veterinary visits so that any changes can be managed in its early stages.
+At this time, it is recommended your cat switch to bi-annual veterinary visits so that any changes can be managed in their early stages.

 - The immune system is not as effective as it was in the younger cat which makes an older cat more vulnerable to disease.

 - Osteoarthritis is a painful condition that occurs when the shock-absorbing cartilage at the ends of the bones starts to wear down and is eventually worn out, which leads to bone rubbing on bone.

 - Mobility becomes an issue due to arthritis, the cat may find it difficult grooming, climbing or jumping.